Module 3: Shelter Care

-This module provides an overview of Shelter Care Hearings in Washington State.
 When a child has been removed from their home due to allegations of abuse and/or neglect, state law requires that, within 72 hours, a Shelter Care Hearing be held to determine whether it is necessary for the child to remain outside of their home.
-Learning Objectives: Approximate Length: 60 minutes
+This module provides a comprehensive guide to understanding the Shelter Care process in Washington State.
+Shelter Care Hearings are a crucial component of the dependency court process that helps protect the safety of children while also ensuring that children are not unnecessarily removed from their home.
+Estimated Length: 60 minutes

 Fact-Finding Hearing